Anyta17/bookshelf/README.md

 `python manage.py loaddata bookshelfdata.json`

-- You can use the following superuser (or create another yourself):
+- You can use the following superuser:

     - Login: `admin.user`

     - Password: `1qazcde3`

-  `python manage.py createsuperuser`

 ## Environment Variables